mmiller42/redisync/README.md

 // messages to a channel called "greeting_changes" const greeting = redisync.createValueCache('greeting_changes', { key: 'greeting' })

-// On every API request, we can synchronously check the value as it has been read from Redis and cached
+// On every API request, we can synchronously check the value as it has been read from Redis and
-// in memory.
+// cached in memory.
 (The value will be `null` until it has been retrieved.) app.get('greeting', (req, res) => {
   const greetingMessage = greeting.get()
   res.send(greetingMessage)
 })

-// Later, we can change the downForMaintenance value and it should propagate to any other servers
-// connected to the same Redis instance and subscribed to the same channel greeting.set('Hello world!')
+// Update the value and it will propagate to any other servers connected to the same Redisync cache greeting.set('Hello world!')
 ```